 - You may keep your insurance rates from increasing.

-There are 2 types of courses that can be elected on a non-criminal infraction/traffic ticket, either the 4 or 8-hour course.
+There are 2 types of courses that can be elected on a non-criminal infraction/traffic citation, either the 4 or 8-hour course.

 - You are eligible for the 4-hour course if you have not elected a 4-hour traffic course within the last 12 months or 5 times within a lifetime (after October 1, 2008) -- or -- if you have never before elected a 4-hour traffic school course and you do not hold a Commercial Drivers License (CDL) and were not charged with a Toll Violation or Red Light Violation issued by a camera.